OSDeploy/GitBook/drivers/driver-optimization/validation.md

 ## Conclusion

 With proper Driver Optimization, these issues can be resolved \(except for the incomplete Readme.txt\).
-The Nvidia issue alone requires immediate correction if you are using Dell Driver Packs.
+You should be checking every Driver you import to ensure they are valid.